dmcnavish/AllDayMusicVideos/README.md

 The app is currently running on Google App Engine and can be found at http://alldaymvideo.appspot.com/

 In order to run the application locally, download the newest version of Google App Engine and load the main directory.

+UPDATE: This app no longer works correctly.
+Yahoo has recently discontinued the music API that I was using, which was the backbone of this application.
+I'll try and find another API with similar data.